 Starting from version 6.5, Iperius Backup includes a new powerful cloud storage service: Iperius Storage S3.

-This service allows you to easily and efficiently save your files on the Iperius S3 cloud storage platform, based on Tier III and Tier IV distributed datacenters.
+This service allows you to easily and efficiently save your files on the Iperius S3 cloud storage platform, based on Tier IV distributed datacenters.

 Online backup is very important to protect your work from hardware failures, thefts, natural disasters and of course cyber attacks, such as the well-known Ransomware viruses.
 Having one or more online copies of your files allows you to have an additional level of security to protect your company in an absolutely effective way and to guarantee the so-called business continuity.